 If you don’t have your Mac or iOS device, you’ll be pleased to know that you can also access iCloud from a PC, Android, or Windows device using your preferred browser.

 All you need to do is go to iCloud.com and login in using your Apple ID.
 Once you’re logged in, click on the iCloud Drive button to manage your account in the same way that you would on your Mac.

 Keep the photos you need, get rid of the ones you don’t

 Enabling the iCloud Photo Library across all of your devices is the best way to organize and manage your photos, and keep your precious memories close to hand at all times.
 However, you should always be mindful of space.
 If you shoot as many videos as you take photos, iCloud’s 5GB of free storage can be maxed out fast, leaving you unable to backup media files until you upgrade or delete unwanted photos.

-With the Photo Library enabled, make a regular habit of using CleanMyMac to delete unneeded photos and manage space with iCloud’s optimize feature.
+With the Photo Library enabled, make a regular habit of using CleanMyMac to delete unneeded media and manage space with iCloud’s optimize feature.